nashequilibro/meteor-docker-gcp/README.md

 ## Deployment on Google App Engine

-delte the node_modules folder from bundle/programs/server/npm/
-add the app.yaml in addition to the Dockerfile
+add the following app.yaml in addition to the Dockerfile

 ```
 runtime: custom